lgonzalez2/Chow_List-BackEnd/README.md

     bundle install

-### 4. In order to locally set up the web app, run the following lines from the command line:
+### 4. In order to locally set up the database, run the following lines from the command line:

     rails db:create
     rails db:migrate